yulrizka/yulrizka.github.com/source/en/_posts/2012-01-14-testing-ruby-code-with-benchmark-suite.markdown

 Also the first code run **277.202** times in **5.048175** sec while the second code run **389.844** times in **5.05** sec

+So this mean, that **regex is more slower** then calling capitalized on each element on array

 [1]: http://www.therubygame.com "The Ruby Game"
 [2]: http://rubyrogues.com/034-rr-benchmarking-and-profiling/ "034 RR Benchmarking and Profiling"
 [3]: http://rubygems.org/gems/benchmark_suite "benchmark_suite"